“Learn, enjoy and achieve together.”

 - We would encourage parents to support their children’s work, including finding an appropriate place to work and, to the best of their ability, support pupils with work encouraging them to work with good levels of concentration.

-In addition to their in-school work with Key Worker and eligible pupils, teachers will continue to support children that are unable to attend.
+In addition to the in-school work with Key Worker and eligible pupils, teachers will continue to support children that are unable to attend.

 - Teachers should provide work that is relevant to the curriculum focus for that pupil and endeavour to replicate this through video clips or tasks for home learners.